 After all the preparation, you get to plan your monthly, weekly, and daily homeschool schedule.

 I find it easiest to tackle one subject at a time for six-week sessions.
 For instance, if you are working on spelling, it is far easier to plan a few weeks’ worth of spelling words than to bounce from one subject to the next as you schedule each week.

-As you plan what lessons your children will tackle each week, take note of any unit studies you may need to gather and any supplements you may need.
+As you plan what lessons your children will tackle each week, note any unit studies you may need to gather and any supplements you may need.